 Expansion valves meter refrigerant into the evaporator under controlled conditions.
-If there is too much refrigerant, the refrigerant will not completely vaporize and the remaining liquid will slug the compressor.
+If there is too much refrigerant, the refrigerant will not completely vaporize and the remaining liquid will flood back to the compressor.
 If there is too little refrigerant, the system won't make capacity and there may not be enough cooling for the compressor.